 Other than the sports teams, PA has the Amish, Pennsylvania Dutch, the Poconos, Allegheny Mountains, and the beautiful Delaware Water Gap National Recreation Area.

-They are Philadelphia and the Amish.
-Contradictory to what people believe the entire state is not Amish, or Mennonite and Philadelphia is not the whole state.
-It is just a city that is part of Eastern Pennsylvania.
+When thinking of Pennsylvania, most people think of two things: Philadelphia, and the Amish.
+Contradictory to what people believe, the entire state is not Amish or Mennonite, and Philadelphia is not the whole state.

-In the middle of the state, Allegheny Mountains run through.
-If you keep driving straight on the Pennsylvania turnpike then eventually you will hit Western Pennsylvania.
-This is home to the 412 or as it is well known as Pittsburgh.
+Philly, Lancaster, and the Pocono Mountains are in Eastern PA.
+In the middle of the state, the Allegheny Mountains, miles of farmland, and college towns are King.
+If you keep driving straight on the Pennsylvania Turnpike, eventually, you will hit Western Pennsylvania.
+This is home to the 412, or as it is well known, Pittsburgh.

 Eastern Pennsylvania Slang Terms

-Philadelphia, known as Philly or the city of brotherly love.
-It is synonymous with the Liberty Bell, Independence Hall, rocky steps, and Fresh Prince of Bel-Air.
+Philadelphia is known as Philly or the City of Brotherly Love.
+It is synonymous with the Liberty Bell, Independence Hall, Rocky Steps, and the Fresh Prince of Bel-Air.

-Philly is known for their cheesesteaks and while there is some local competition for who makes the best cheesesteak between Pats and Geno’s just ask a local and they will send you somewhere else to get one that’s just as good if not better.
-First off when you order know what you want and have your money ready.
+Philly is known for their cheesesteaks, and while there is some local competition for who makes the best cheesesteak, just ask a local, and they will send you off to John’s Roast Pork, Dalessandro’s, or maybe even Donkey’s.

-- Mac – Money Access Center, it is just an older way of saying an automated teller machine or ATM.
-An example of this is, going to the MAC machine, going to tap mac.
+- MAC (Money Access Center) – an older way of saying an automated teller machine or ATM.
+An example of this: “I’ve gotta tap MAC so I can pick up that jawn from Brad.”